JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_4/index.md

     return result
 ```

-We will also validate whether product quantity, if quantity is less than
+We will also validate whether product quantity is less than
-or equal to 0 then the item is out of stock.
+or equal to 0.
+If so, then the item is out of stock.

 ![step15](./steps/step15.png)